 Fake American: A half-Puerto Rican street kid from New York City would be unlikely to refer to money as "notes and coins".
 But he does anyway in "The Grand Parade of Lifeless Packaging".
-And in the next song ("Back in N.Y.C.") he says "progressive hypocrites" instead of "liberal hypocrites" — "progressive" wouldn't become a common term in America until 15 or 20 years later (or several decades earlier, but hey).
+And in the next song ("Back in N.Y.C.") he says "progressive hypocrites" instead of "liberal hypocrites" — "progressive" wasn't a common term in America until 15 or 20 years later (or several decades earlier, but hey).

 Sequel First: Due to a late injury to Steve Hackett during rehearsals and the necessary switching of venue dates that followed, the American leg of the The Lamb Lies Down On Broadway tour was scheduled to happen before the album itself had even been released in the US.
 The band ended up playing the entirety of the album to audiences who hadn't heard it yet and certainly weren't expecting anything like that.

 For starters, Peter Gabriel insisted on writing all of the lyrics himself, feeling that a consistent story would be necessary.
 At the time, his marriage was in trouble and his newborn daughter was in an incubator.
-This led to most of the music being written in his absence by the Banks/Rutherford/Collins trio.
+This led to most of the music being written in his absence by the rest of the band.

 The location of the recording, Mick Jagger's Stargroves mansion, which was often a favorite recording location for Led Zeppelin, turned out be be rundown, infested by rats and was believed by band members to be haunted.
 The group had very little sleep, and what was supposed to be a way of solidifying group unity actually led to stress and strain for the band.